Free and Easy Watercolor Paintings to Copy for Beginners

 By the end of this tutorial, you’ll have a stunning feather painting.
 You’ll also have learned simple watercolor techniques.
 So, get your paints ready and let’s start this artistic adventure!

-Beginners Line and Wash Eucalyptus Branch
+Watercolor Wash Eucalyptus Branch

 Watercolor painting is rewarding but can seem daunting for newbies.
 The line and wash technique is a great way to start.
 It combines pencil sketching with simple watercolor washes for beautiful, expressive art.